It’s your day &

 Unfortunately, no. The best analogy for why is when you a hire a florist, you aren't simply paying for the flowers, you are paying for the florist's artistic eye and floral arranging expertise.
 It's the same with photography.
 While I aim to capture everything perfectly within camera the moment I press the shutter, I have a very specific way I like to post-process my images.
-It's the style you see on my website and with all my photos and it's (hopefully) why you hired me in the first place.
+RAW files are like an unfinished painting.
+The way that I edit and color correct is specific to me and my personal style aesthetic.
+It's what you see on my website and with all my photos and hopefully, it's why you hired me in the first place.

 » Can we make our own prints?

 Absolutely.
 The contract includes an exclusive rights print release.
 You'll be able to use the photos for any personal use (display, social media sharing, etc.) The digital files you will receive are edited, free of watermarks/logos, color-corrected and saved at a high enough resolution for any professional lab to make prints.

 » What other “Fine Print” is there?

 Secured overnight hotel lodging (at least three star to ensure safety and security of myself and my equipment) must be provided for travel beyond a two hour drive (~130 miles) of 94803.
 Travel outside of a 60 mile radius of 94803 is billed at $1/mile ($1.50/mile for two photographers).
 Overtime is charged at $250 per half hour.
 Overtime is any additional time added after contract signing, either before or on the wedding day.
 California state tax applies to final price if final photos are delivered via USB flash drive.

 » What else can we do to ensure a great photography experience?

 Communicate with me!
 The more I know about you and what you are looking for, the better we can work together to produce beautiful photographs.